-Recovery after vaginal hysterectomy is shorter and less painful than after an abdominal hysterectomy.
-A full recovery may take three to four weeks.
+Recovery after vaginal hysterectomy is shorter and less painful than it is after an abdominal hysterectomy.
+A full recovery might take three to four weeks.

-Even if you feel like you're back to normal, don't lift anything heavy — more than 20 pounds (9.1 kilograms) — or have vaginal intercourse until six weeks after surgery.
+Even if you feel recovered, don’t lift anything heavy — more than 20 pounds (9.1 kilograms) — or have vaginal intercourse until six weeks after surgery.

 Contact your doctor if pain worsens or if you develop nausea, vomiting or bleeding that’s heavier than a menstrual period.

 After a hysterectomy, you might feel relief because you no longer have heavy bleeding or pelvic pain.

 For most women, there’s no change in sexual function after hysterectomy.
 But for some women, heightened sexual satisfaction occurs after hysterectomy — perhaps because they no longer have pain during intercourse.

 You might feel a sense of loss and grief after hysterectomy, which is normal.
 Or you might have depression related to the loss of your fertility, especially if you’re young and hoped for a future pregnancy.
 If sadness or negative feelings interfere with your enjoyment of everyday life, talk to your doctor.

 After a hysterectomy, you’ll no longer have periods or be able to get pregnant.

 If you had your ovaries removed but hadn’t reached menopause, you’ll begin menopause immediately after surgery.
 You might have symptoms such as vaginal dryness, hot flashes and night sweats.
 Your doctor can recommend medications for these symptoms.
 Your doctor might recommend hormone therapy even if you don’t have symptoms.